bracesoftware/PawnScript/doc/decorators.md

 # `this` keyword

-- This keyword is used for modifying decorator argument values, without a specific order.
+- This keyword is used for modifying decorator parameter values, without a specific order.

 ```cpp
 @task;